Digital-Innovation-Challenge/Team8/README.md

 ## Machine learning
 We used a machine leraning model which we created from scratch using [sklearn](https://scikit-learn.org/stable/) and our recorded dataset to predict if the predcessor lies.
 This worked verry well with an accurency over 0.88 on the test data set (1/3 the size).
-The Dataset contains over played 100k rounds.
-The parts where a player accoused another one where used to train the lie detection.
+The Dataset contains over 100k played rounds.
+Only game-moves where a player accoused another one where used to train the lie detection.